zksig/docs/docs/agreement-creation/overview.md

 title: Overview
 ---

-import pdfTree from "./img/pdf-tree.png";

 # Overview

-A new agreement is primary processed in a user's browser (see [Agreement Processing](./agreement-processing.md)) with the zksig SDK.
+A new agreement is primarily processed in a user's browser (see [Agreement Processing](./agreement-processing.md)) with the zksig SDK.
 The in-browser processing results in:

 - Document ID